21 Sep 2022 | Insights

 Traditionally space utilisation has been a percentage calculated from the number of occupants divided by the total capacity.
-At present, however, businesses are beginning to recognise that space management is more than a calculation but rather multifaceted.
+However, businesses are beginning to recognise that space management is more than a calculation but rather multifaceted.

 Understanding and managing facility space is about more than square footage.
 Visibility into modern working environments means knowing how these spaces are used, how often, and by whom.
 Gaining insights into space utilisation allows owners and management to drive efficiencies, improve occupier experience, save money, reduce carbon output and create new revenue streams.